wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-data-model-power-bi/includes/8-lab.md

 	> [!div class="mx-imgBorder"]
 	> [![alt text](../media/lab-70-ssm.png)](../media/lab-70-ssm.png#lightbox)

-	Disabling the load means it will not load as a table to the data model.
+	Disabling the load means it won't load as a table to the data model.
 	This is done because the query was merged with the Product query, which is enabled to lad to the data model.